data-apis/scipy-2023-presentation/paper.rst

 fitting, classification prediction, and data projection, which are amenable to input arrays supporting alternative execution models.
-Having identified potential API candidates, we selected the estimator class for linear discriminant analysis (LDA) as a representative test case, due to 1) LDA being a commonly used technique for finding a linear combination of features that distinguishes two or more classes of objects or events :cite:`McLachlan2005a` and 2) the implementation's use of singular value decomposition (SVD), a widely used factorization technique, for both classification and data projection.
+Having identified potential API candidates, we selected the estimator class for linear discriminant analysis (LDA) as a representative test case.
 Refactoring the LDA implementation was illustrative in several respects, as demonstrated in the following code snippet showing source code modifications [#]_:

 .. [#] Source code modifications reflect those required for NumPy version 1.24.3 and Python array API standard version 2022.12.